 Glasgow is a popular metropolis and has many trains arriving, departing and transiting through it every day.
 Some of the most popular train routes include Aberdeen–Glasgow, Birmingham–Glasgow, Edinburgh–Glasgow, and Manchester–Glasgow.
 Find out more about these routes below.

-Trains depart from Aberdeen station and mostly arrive at Glasgow Queen Street.
+Trains depart from Aberdeen station and mostly arrive into Glasgow Queen Street.
 Trains are operated by Scotrail.
 The quickest journey time is two hours and 34 minutes.

-Trains depart from Birmingham New Street and arrive at Glasgow Central.
+Trains depart from Birmingham New Street and arrive into Glasgow Central.
 Trains are operated by either Avanti West Coast or First CrossCountry.
 The quickest journey time is four hours 37 minutes.

-Trains depart from Edinburgh Waverley and mostly arrive at Glasgow Queen Street.
+Trains depart from Edinburgh Waverley and mostly arrive into Glasgow Queen Street.
 Trains are operated by Scotrail.
 The quickest journey time is 52 minutes.